 It is worth pointing out that any decision taken by a Local Authority, must be made in compliance with the relevant statutory duties, but also in accordance with general public law duties.
-These are not suspended because of Coronavirus and so any decision taken must comply with human rights obligations, and must be lawful, rational and fair.
+Any decision taken must comply with human rights obligations, and must be lawful, rational and fair.

-Obligations under the Equality Act 2010 to make reasonable adjustments, prevent direct or indirect discrimination against protected characteristics and to comply with the public sector equality duty also remain in force.
+Obligations under the Equality Act 2010 to make reasonable adjustments, prevent direct or indirect discrimination against protected characteristics and to comply with the public sector equality duty apply.

 How can my social care case be funded?